QodotPlugin/qodot-plugin/README.md

 ## Example Content

-The repo contains an example project with a simple *.map* scene imported as a *.tscn*.
+The repo contains an example project with a simple *.map* scene imported to a *.tscn*.

 In order to open the example map in TrenchBroom, it will need access to the Qodot game configuration as specified in the [Trenchbroom Integration](#trenchbroom-integration) section.